 JBL Speaker Won’t Turn On / Stuck In Standby Mode: How to Fix

-One of the most complex problems people on the internet have struggled to fix is the JBL’s inability to turn on and its often-permanent standby mode.
+Perhaps the most perplexing issue users grapple with is the JBL speaker’s inability to turn on and its penchant for slipping into an often-permanent standby mode.

-To save you the trouble of having to replace your speaker or even sell it at a discounted price, we are going to take a look at every possible solution out there to remedy this monotonous issue.
+In this guide, we’re here to help you avoid the headache of having to replace your speaker or even sell it at a discounted price due to these issues.
+We’ll explore every possible solution out there to remedy these common problems.

 It is really important that you give these solutions a shot before trying the ones below.